 4. DATA SECURITY

-4.2 Where FFA enters into a contract with any person and FFA’s personal information about Constituents could be disclosed to or otherwise accessed by that contractor, FFA must include provisions protecting privacy of that information in the contract.
-FFA General Counsel must be consulted for more specific contractual provisions contemplating the disclosure of FFA’s personal information on Constituents to contractors.
+4.2 Where FFA enters into a contract with any person and FFA’s Personal Information about Constituents could be disclosed to or otherwise accessed by that contractor, FFA will include provisions protecting privacy of that information in the contract.
+The FFA Privacy Officer will be consulted for more specific contractual provisions contemplating the disclosure of FFA’s Personal Information on Constituents to contractors.

-5.1 On a Constituent’s request, FFA will take reasonable steps to let that Constituent know, generally, what sort of personal information it holds, for what purposes, and how it collects, holds, uses and discloses that information.
-Generally, all such requests by Constituents should be directed to the FFA General Counsel.
+5.1 On a Constituent’s request, FFA will take reasonable steps to let that Constituent know, generally, what sort of Personal Information it holds, for what purposes, and how it collects, holds, uses and discloses that information.
+Generally, all such requests by Constituents should be directed to the FFA Privacy Officer.

 6. ACCESS AND CORRECTION

-6.2 All requests for access to and/or correction of personal information by a Constituent must be immediately directed to the FFA General Counsel.
-In assessing the request for access and/or correction, the FFA General Counsel must observe and comply with the procedures in clause 6 of this policy.
+6.2 All requests for access to and/or correction of Personal Information by a Constituent will be immediately directed to the FFA Privacy Officer.
+In assessing the request for access and/or correction, the FFA Privacy Officer must observe and comply with the procedures in clause 6 of this policy.

 7.1 FFA will not adopt as its own identifier an identifier of a Constituent that has been assigned by a Commonwealth government agency or any person on behalf of a Commonwealth agency.